Kuree/hgdb-firrtl/README.md

    be any "local" variables shown when you debug.
 3. Because the pass has to work on the IR before the mux pulling pass, it can only operates on high-form IR.
    Therefore, if there is any downstream optimization that removes the symbol, you'll see undefined symbols when you debug.
+For instance, you need to disable FIRRTL inline pass to make it work.
    Ideally Firrtl should provide `-O0` switch when compile to RTL that disable all the optimization passes.